 Logstash Log Forwarder

 Logstash can be configured to send data to RunReveal using the HTTP output plugin.
-It’s designed to collect, parse, filter, and forward logs to various destinations, making it ideal for sending data to RunReveal.
+It collects, parses, filters, and forwards logs to external systems—ideal for streaming security and application events into RunReveal.

 Quick Start